Holy Himalaya Eco Trek

 4-5 Hours

 From Manang, after our rest day, we head to Ledar, which is 9.1 km away and will take us 4 to 5 hours of trekking.
 The morning starts with a climb over a stream that takes us up to Tenki village.
-Then, northwest into the valley of Jar Sang Khola, we leave the Marshyangdi valley.
+Then northwest into the valley of Jar Sang Khola, we leave the Marshyangdi valley.
 The trail very gradually keeps going up with spectacular views as we go further into this enchanted mountain scenery.
-Our route follows contours above pastures and aromatic juniper forests, contouring its way through nature's pristine beauty.
+Our route will follow contours above pastures with aromatic juniper forests, displaying the pristine beauty of nature.
 We pass through Gunsan, a small village with traditional flat mud-roofed houses.
 Yak and horse pastures further ahead create some appealing pastoral beauty in the trek.
 We will cross a small river on a wooden bridge to reach the peaceful meadow of Yak Kharka, a usual stopping point.
 A gentle stroll from here leads to peaceful Ledar village, where we take up our lodgings, with soaring peaks and chill mountain air.

 11